 The 2005 vintage marked the inaugural release of our Temblor Pinot Noir, the second vineyard-designated Pinot Noir from the Etude Estate Vineyards at Grace Benoist Ranch.
-These vineyards are tucked away in the far northwest corner of the Carneros appellation and feature well-drained, rocky upland soils.
-The site includes six different soil types and a wide variety of topographical features, and the vineyard parcels were customized to conform to the various soil types and the changing contours of the topography.
 The diverse sites on this beautiful property allow us to highlight certain portions of the vineyard by illustrating the variations of wine character attributable to different soil series and microclimates.

 Expressive of the signature quality fruit of Grace Benoist Ranch, our 2014 Temblor Pinot Noir radiates a deeply pitched aromatics of raspberry and bing cherry confiture with harmonious undertones of cinnamon, clove, and vanilla.
 On the palate, the fruit expression is vibrant and lifted with wonderful acidity.
 Upon release, this wine is just beginning to open up and promises to age gracefully.